FishyStix12/STIGS-Config-UBUTU-20.04/README.md

     " sudo passwd -S root| cut -d " " -f 2 " <br />
 <br />
 Please follow the following guidlines for the script to ensure it runs properly:  <br />
-1. To ensure that this script properly works please go to the /etc/security/pwquality.conf file in your Ubuntu system, and delete the number signs on the lines in the file with the variables "ocredit" and "difolk".  <br />
+1. o ensure that this script properly works please go to the /etc/security/pwquality.conf file in your Ubuntu system, and delete the number signs on the lines in the file with the variables "ocredit" and "difolk".  <br />
 2. Also ensure that whoever runs this script is a user with root privileges, as most of these configuartions require the use of Linux's sudo command (which is a command that allows us to execute system commands with root privileges). <br />